ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/doserver.md

 ## Create a non-root sudo user

-Digital Ocean recommends that the servers are run by a non-root user that has sudo access.
+Digital Ocean recommends that servers are run by a non-root user that has sudo access.
 So after an update, the thing we'll do on our server is create a non-root sudo user.

 First, let's make sure everything is up to date: